ealcobaca/alchemist-web/README.md

 Alchemist-Web
 =============

-A Web based plataform for Alchemist.
+A Web-based platform for Alchemist.

 The Alchemist uses a pool of optimization algorithms and machine learning models to search for viable glass compositions for a given glass transition temperature (Tg) value.